How to fix widgets not working or refreshing on iPhone and iPad

 Update the app whose widget isn’t working

-Many times the widgets may not work due to a bug in the app.
-For example, if a third-party widget doesn’t refresh or work properly, go to the App Store and update the app.
+The widgets for an app may not work because of bugs.
+So, go to the App Store and update the app.
 Doing so should make the widget work properly.

 Disable Low Power Mode

-In Low Power Mode, several activities like Background App Refresh, Mail fetch, and such are limited to conserve battery.
+Several activities like Background App Refresh, Mail fetch, and such are limited to conserve battery when your iPhone or iPad is in Low Power Mode.
 If the relevant widgets aren’t updating with new information, go to iPhone Settings > Battery and turn off Low Power Mode.

 Turn off Low Data Mode

-With Low Data Mode, available for both Wi-Fi and Cellular, your iPhone uses less data on that particular network.
-If you’re on a limited plan, this may help but also create some annoyances like widgets failing to work properly.
+When you activate Low Data Mode for cellular data or Wi-Fi, your iPhone uses less data on that particular network.
+If you’re on a limited plan, this may help, but it also creates some annoyances, like widgets failing to work properly.
+So, turn off Low Data Mode, and widgets should work correctly now.

 Update your iPhone or iPad

-Suppose third-party or built-in widgets like Batteries, Weather, Stocks, News, Music, Notes, Reminders, App Store, Smart Stack, Calendar, Clock, Contacts, Files, Find My, Fitness, Game Center, Mail, Maps, Photos, Podcasts, Screen Time, Shortcuts, Siri Suggestions, Sleep, Tips, or TV aren’t working.
-In that case, the best solution is to update your iPhone or iPad.
+If third-party or built-in widgets like Batteries, Weather, Stocks, News, Music, Notes, Reminders, App Store, Smart Stack, Calendar, Clock, Contacts, Files, Find My, Fitness, Game Center, Mail, Maps, Photos, Podcasts, Screen Time, Shortcuts, Siri Suggestions, Sleep, Tips, or TV aren’t working, the best solution is to update your iPhone or iPad.

-To do that, go to Settings > General > Software Update and get the latest version of iOS or iPadOS that has most likely fixed the bug due to which widgets do not work or refresh.
+Go to Settings > General > Software Update to get the latest version of iOS or iPadOS.
+The new update should have fixed the bug responsible for widgets not working or refreshing.

-If the widget continues to not work as expected, follow these steps to remove it and add it again to the iOS Home Screen:
+If the widget continues to not work as expected, remove it and add it again.

-1. Press the widget and tap Remove Widget > Remove.
+1. Touch and hold the widget and tap Remove Widget > Remove.

 2. Restart your iPhone.